philcryer/ca-harvester/README.md

 ca-harvester.sh

 # features
-* creates a random  C l o u d A p p  short URL (cl . ly/xxxx)
+* creates a random  CloudApp short URL (http://cl.ly/xxxx)
 * checks that URL, if it finds content it downloads it
 * renames the file, preserving the url suffix in the filename
 * limits overall size of download in MB (default 100MB)